 Activities - 50 Things to Do - For non-diving family & friends there's a range of other activities and places to visit in and around Baltimore (download the Explore Baltimore brochure for all contact details and listing).
 These include kayaking, snorkelling, powerboating, boat-rides, sailing, whale & dolphin trips, angling, gardens to visit, castle, heritage centre, beaches, walks, cycling including bicycle hire, island trips, quad-biking, swimming pool & gym etc. For card-sharks there's regular get togethers for either playing 25 (Fridays) or bridge classes (Mondays).
 Check it out or let us arrange something for you beforehand.

 For garden lovers, there Glebe Gardens & Cafe at the entrance to the village, 5 acres of organic garden running down to the sea.
 The practical yet pretty Potager contrasts with the slightly more formal Flower Garden, the boundary between the two being the quirky Waved Hedge.
 The natural abundance of the Meadow is reached via the curving grace of the Harold-Barry Walk which passes behind the Tunnels and the Henhouse.
 And there is lots more for you to explore.
+Another great place for garden lovers is Inish Beg Estate, just 3 km from Baltimore on the edge of the River Ilen.
+This estate boasts beautiful woodlands, parkland, farmland, gardens and foreshore and are part of the West Cork Garden Trail and listed in a book about the best 100 gardens of Ireland.
+For chilren there is a pirate trail in the woods.

 A short drive to Skibbereen is well worthwhile in order to visit both the West Cork Arts Centre and Skibbereen Heritage Centre.
 The latter is a display about the Famine (the tragic period in the 1840s that is known in Irish History as the Great Hunger).
 Skibbereen was one of the worst affected areas, and the events of the era are depicted using local characters and events.
 They also have an interactive Lough Hyne Visitor Centre which explains the unique nature of this salt water marine lake, Ireland’s first Marine Nature Reserve.
 Other features include an archaeology trail of Skibbereen, the 1901 Census and information on Genealogy.